lanl/cdss/apply.md

 ## Applications

-Please include your C.V. and a cover letter describing your research interests.
+Please use the [this form](https://goo.gl/forms/mEFl3XcjBHdWFfSD2) and include your C.V. and a cover letter describing your research interests.